KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 5. No image found.
+6. Repository name and main js file name is not the same.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-flicio by nomis6432](https://github.com/nomis6432/MMM-flicio)